-Ms. Desmond is the Global Chief Executive Officer of Starcom MediaVest Group (SMG), a global marketing and media services company which is part of the Publicis Groupe.
-She is also the Chief Revenue Officer of the Publicis Groupe P12, an executive committee, and a member of the Directoire+, a management board, which are both comprised of the company's top global leaders.
-Prior to her appointment as Global Chief Executive Officer in 2008, Ms. Desmond was Chief Executive Officer of SMG-The Americas from 2007 to 2008 where she managed a network spanning the United States, Canada and Latin America.
+Ms. Desmond has been a member of the Board since 2012.
+She is currently Founder/Chief Executive Officer of Eagle Vista Partners, a strategic advisory and investment firm focused on marketing and digital technology.
+Prior to this, she was the Chief Revenue Officer of Publicis Groupe, a group of global marketing, communication and business transformation companies from December 2016 to December 2017.
+From 2008 to December 2016 she was the Global Chief Executive Officer of Starcom MediaVest Group ("SMG"), a global marketing and media services company which is part of the Publicis Groupe.
+Prior to her appointment as Global Chief Executive Officer in 2008, Ms. Desmond was Chief Executive Officer of SMG - The Americas from 2007 to 2008 where she managed a network spanning the United States, Canada and Latin America.
 She was Chief Executive Officer of MediaVest, based in New York, from 2003 to 2007, and from 2000 to 2002 she was Chief Executive Officer of SMG's Latin America group.
 Ms. Desmond previously served as a director of Tremor Video, Inc. from January 2012 to September 2013.
 She holds a B.B.A. in Marketing from the University of Iowa.